 We also invite you to read about VAT registration in Montenegro in the scheme below:

-What are the objects of VAT taxation in Montenegro?
+What are the objectives of VAT taxation in Montenegro?

 According to the tax legislation on the value added tax, there are two important categories of goods which are subject to this tax in Montenegro.
 These are the supply of goods and services and the imported goods.